Vivo V50

-The Vivo V50, also known as Jovi V50 in Brazil, is a mid-range smartphone developed by Vivo, a Chinese technology company known for its innovative mobile devices.
+The Vivo V50, also known as Jovi V50 in Brazil, is a mid-range smartphone developed by Vivo, a Chinese technology company.
 Released on February 25, 2025, in India, the Vivo V50 is part of the V-series lineup, succeeding the Vivo V40.
 It is marketed as a photography-focused device with a sleek design, featuring Zeiss-co-engineered cameras, a large battery, and enhanced durability.
 Unlike previous V-series launches, Vivo did not release a "Pro" variant alongside the standard V50 model in 2025.

 Specifications

 Design

 The Vivo V50 features a quad-curved AMOLED display with a 41-degree curvature and ultra-slim bezels measuring 1.86 mm.
 It is available in three color options: Rose Red, Titanium Grey, and Starry Night, with the latter featuring a reflective 3D-star technology pattern exclusive to India.
 The device measures 163.29 × 76.72 × 7.39 mm (Titanium Grey) or 7.67 mm (Rose Red and Starry Night) and weighs 189 g or 199 g depending on the variant.
 It incorporates Diamond Shield Glass, developed with Schott, offering a claimed 50% improvement in drop resistance compared to its predecessor.